Feed your sourdough starter 4-12 hours before beginning this recipe.

 Lower the oven temperature to 200°C, remove the lid, sprinkle with more cheese (optional), and bake uncovered for an additional 15 minutes.

-Grated cheese to top
+grated cheese to top

 Cool the bread on a wire rack for at least an hour before slicing.